idimitriadis0/TranslateOnLinux/docs/index.md

 One neat functionality it has is the ability to export hybrid PDFs, which are PDFs embedded with the original .odt file.
 This means that, by opening a hybrid PDF through LibreOffice Writer, the translator/proofreader is able to edit the original file while maintaining PDF formatting.
 This is exclusive to LibreOffice, as no other office software is able to do this.

+Pair it with hunspell for spelling support for your language and the hyphen/hyphenation package for optimal use.

 [Feature/compatibility comparison](https://wiki.documentfoundation.org/Feature_Comparison:_LibreOffice_-_Microsoft_Office) with Microsoft Office.

 Useful [LibreOffice extensions](http://extensions.libreoffice.org/):

 - [LanguageTool](https://extensions.libreoffice.org/extensions/languagetool): linguistic and grammar check for many supported languages.
 - [Grammalecte](https://extensions.libreoffice.org/extensions/grammalecte): French grammar checker.
 Note: You must disable LanguageTool for Grammalecte to work in LibreOffice.
 - [Linguist](https://extensions.libreoffice.org/extensions/linguist): Simple text analyzer.